friemen/zackzack/README.md

   your prior evaluations will be gone.

-### To produce a target/public dir in order to publish something
+### To produce something to publish

 `lein with-profile prod do clean, resource, cljsbuild once` or execute `./produce.sh`.

+You'll find the build results in target/public.

 ### To use cljsbuild auto and develop without REPL connection

-`lein with-profile dev do resource, cljsbuild auto` or execute `./dev.sh`.
+`lein with-profile dev do resource, cljsbuild auto` or execute `./auto.sh`.

+You'll find the build results in dev-resources/public.

 ## My ideas and decisions so far